Coil Sterilization Systems

-The coil sterilization light is a stick-type device that’s mounted inside the return air duct of an HVAC system to sterilize the air handler coil constantly.
+The coil sterilization light is a stick-type device that’s mounted inside the return air duct of an HVAC system to purify the air handler coil constantly.

 The air sterilization light is a unit that’s also installed in the return air duct.
-It sterilizes circulating air whenever the air handler’s blower is running.
+It decontaminate the circulating air whenever the air handler’s blower is running.

 Here are the two recommended coil sterilization systems we use, recommend and maintain…

 Coil Sterilization Products We Offer, Recommend and Support

 Duke University Medical Center researchers found that ultraviolet radiation reduced bacteria in 50 hospital rooms by over 97 percent!